Asquera/eson/README.md

 ## Building requests by hand

-Requests are not executed immediately when no options are given to the client.
+The client has an additional mode that does not call elasticsearch  immediately, but returns the request object instead.

     require 'echolon/http'

-    c = Eson::HTTP::Client.new(:server => 'localhost:9200')
+    c = Eson::HTTP::Client.new(:server => 'http://localhost:9200',
+                               :auto_call => false)

     doc = {
       :user => "kimchy",